mouseless/json-concepts/spec/03-variables/02-variable-types.md

 ## Available Variable Types

 - `:any` allows any type of value to be set to corresponding variable
-- `:object` allows only objects without a validation
 - `:string` allows only string values
 - `:boolean` allows only `true` or `false`
 - `:number` allows only numbers

-> Note that `:object` does not allow a primitive for its variable.

 By default a variable type is `:any`.
 Below concept definitions behaves exactly the same;